shehzabcodecraft/cloudmc-api-docs-fork/source/includes/edgedelivery/_predefined_edgelogic.md

 `forceWwwEnabled`<br/>*boolean* | Whether or not redirecting every request to a www subdomain is enabled.
 `pseudoStreamingEnabled`<br/>*boolean* | Whether or not seeking random locations within MP4 or FLV files without downloading the entire video is enabled.
 `referrerList`<br/>*Array[string]* | The list of domains authorized to access content from the site's root scope.
 Wildcards can be used to specify multiple websites hosted on the same domain.
 `referrerProtectionEnabled`<br/>*boolean* | Whether or not referrer protection is enabled.
-This rule is used to allow only requests whose referrer header matches a URL that you specified.
+This logic is used to allow only requests whose referrer header matches a URL that you specified.
 `robotsTxtEnabled`<br/>*boolean* | Whether or not custom robot.txt support is enabled.
 `robotsTxtFile`<br/>*string* | This field represents the robots.txt file contents. `NOTE:` To update the `robotsTxtFile` content, the `robotsTxtEnabled` flag should be included in the request payload.